njnadeau/NGScourse/day1pm.md

 If you are waiting for your script to run and want something to do you can try the following exercise

 ## 3. Downloading data from the internet
+When you get data back from a sequencing centre you will often have to download it from their servers.
+You can do this direct to a directory on the hcp using the command ```wget```.
+If you have large files then you probably want to submit this as a job to the cluster.
+Check the manual for ```wget``` and then create a bash script to download the Heliconius melpomene reference genome from here http://download.lepbase.org/v4/sequence/Heliconius_melpomene_melpomene_Hmel2_-_scaffolds.fa.gz

+Once it has dowloaded unzip it and view it.
+This is a fasta (rather than fastq) formatted file.
+What do you notice about the format?